 Search and download documents

-The council has adopted the model Freedom of Information Publication Scheme (pdf) prepared and approved by the Information Commissioner’s Office without amendment.
+We have adopted the model Freedom of Information Publication Scheme (pdf), prepared and approved by the Information Commissioner’s Office, without amendment.

 Any queries about a request can be emailed or posted to the address above or by contacting the council.

-The Information Commissioner’s Office is responsible for Freedom of Information and other related issues and their website contains further advice and information.
+The Information Commissioner’s Office is responsible for Freedom of Information and related issues and their website has advice and information.